-The financial statements have been prepared in accordance with the Companies (Indian Accounting Standards) Rules, 2015 (Ind-AS) prescribed under Section 133 of the Companies Act, 2013 and other recognised accounting practices and polices to the extent applicable.
-The Company has adopted Ind-AS on April 1, 2019 with the transition date as April 1, 2018, and adoption was carried out in accordance with Ind-AS 101 - First Time Adoption of Indian Accounting Standards.
+The financial statements have been prepared in accordance with the Companies (Indian Accounting Standards) Rules, 2015 (Ind-AS) prescribed under Section 133 of the Companies Act, 2013 and other recognized accounting practices and polices to the extent applicable.
 The previous period's figures have been regrouped or rearranged wherever necessary.